nachocaru/xaprb.com/content/blog/2012-03-14-room-discounts-about-to-expire-for-mysql-conference.md

 Please don't ask me to help -- I'm not involved in this, just trying to get the information out there.
 The logistics are beyond my ken.

 Update: apparently the room discount rate ends on the 19th when our reservation on the block of rooms is released or something -- again, beyond my understanding.
-I am a Bear of Very Small Brain&#8230;
+I am a Bear of Very Small Brain...

  [1]: http://www.percona.com/live/mysql-conference-2012/